6.4. Levels of Policing and Role of Police

 A Deputy monitors Pleasant Creek Road in the early morning adjacent to the Garner Complex.
 Credit: Facebook – Jackson County Sheriff’s Office – Oregon

 Municipal/City Level: Municipal/City police work under a municipality or city.
-If a city has a government, i.e., mayor and city council members and a municipal code (misdemeanor laws for the city), then the city can have city police.
+If a city has a government, i.e., mayor and city council members, and a municipal code (misdemeanor laws for the city), then the city can have city police.
 If a person works for a city, the designator is a police officer.
-Some cities have a connected jail (a.k.a. correction or detention facility), while others are operated through the Sheriff and the county.
+Some cities have a connected jail (a.k.a. correction or detention facility), while others are operated by the Sheriff and the county.

-Most state, county, municipal/city police departments do not require future candidates to have a bachelors’ degree.
-Currently, many of the candidates testing for such positions do have an associates or bachelor’s degree, therefore although it is not required, the candidates are more desirable because they have a college degree.
-Generally, college degrees become a required educational background, when an officer wants to enter management, i.e., sergeant, lieutenant, captain.
+Most state, county, municipal/city police departments do not require future candidates to have a bachelor’s degree.
+Currently, many of the candidates testing for such positions do have an associate’s or bachelor’s degree, therefore although it is not required, the candidates are more desirable because they have a college degree.
+Generally, college degrees become a required educational background, when an officer wants to enter management, i.e., sergeant, lieutenant, or captain.
 However, many Chiefs and Sheriffs have either a Masters or Ph.D.
 The following are municipal/city police departments in Oregon:

 • Ashland Police Department